padenot/web-audio-scotlandjs15/README.md

-web-audio-mhd14barcelona
+web-audio-scotlandjs15
 ========================

-Slides for a talk about the Web Audio API at Music Hack Day 2014 in Barcelona
+Slides for a talk about the Web Audio API at Scotland.js 2015 in Edinburgh